AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 5. Install docker-compose<br>

-We'll require Docker Compsoe to deploy the Graylog environment in a pretty easy way.<br>
+We'll require Docker Compose to deploy the Graylog environment in a pretty easy way.<br>
 The Ubuntu repository contains docker-composer but it's quite outdated.<br>
 <br>
 We'll go for a newer version.<br>
-Note: For poduction systems I don't recommend to add docker pgp repositories to apt for many reasons one being that you don't want logging systems to be compromised by wrong deployments or new releases with changed functionality. >br>Anyway as allways "it depends".<br>
+Note: For production systems I don't recommend to add docker pgp repositories to apt for many reasons one being that you don't want logging systems to be compromised by wrong deployments or new releases with changed functionality. <br>
+Anyway as always "it depends".<br>
 For now we'll get a fixed version. <br>
 Check https://github.com/docker/compose/releases for a recent version.<br>